-To verify your voter registration status, please contact your county clerk.
+To verify your voter registration status, you can use your states resource.

 To be eligible to vote in Arizona you must be:

 The simplest form to use for your voter registration in Arizona is the Standard Federal Registration Form which requires those registering to vote to swear an oath that they’re American citizens.
 The Arizona State Registration form requires additional proof of citizenship that may create barriers and impose financial costs for potential citizen registrants.
 You can find the federal standardized form in English here and in Spanish here.
 For more language options go here.

 If you register to vote using the Arizona State Registration form, the following will serve as proof of citizenship and no additional documents are needed: